-Just as Christmas is a time for family, Record Store Day should be dedicated to your local vinyl merchant.
+Just as Christmas is a time for family, Record Store Day should be dedicated to your friendly neighbourhood vinyl merchant.

-In this list of 25 record stores to visit (ideally) before you die, we have dusty basements, nine-storey ridicuplexes and refurbed prostitution windows in a trip that takes us across the globe.
+In this list of 28 record stores to visit (ideally) before you die, we have dusty basements, nine-storey ridicuplexes and refurbed prostitution windows in a trip that takes us across the globe.
 All of them have managed to survive the past 15 months and many have online shopfronts too so you can bag yourself some vinyl that's more well-travelled than you are.

 Proudly billed as the oldest record shop in the world, when Spillers Records was founded by Henry Spiller in 1894 it sold phonographs, wax cylinders and shellac discs.
-Two big moves later, from the Queen's Arcade and then The Hayes, the store is now in its second address within The Morgan Arcade, selling everything from metal to spoken word.
+Two big moves later, from the Queen's Arcade and then The Hayes, the store is now in its second address within The Morgan Arcade, and sells everything from metal to spoken word.

 In the words of Gilles Peterson, "in all honesty, it's not a record shop per se, more of a bric-a-brac shop selling everything from sewing machines to car parts, and it's right at the back of a little market".
 Even if you manage to locate the shop, its wares aren't always in the greatest of nick – but Seriosha serves as a vast-if-disordered catalogue of Cuba's musical history.